-Research has shown that Americans spend an average of around $1,100 every year on coffee.
-Espresso machines cut this cost significantly, allowing you to save money on coffee.
+Research has shown that Americans spend a lot on coffee and espresso machines cut this cost significantly, allowing you to save money on coffee.
 You’ll also be saved the time and effort it takes to run to a coffee shop.

 Daily espresso drinking has been associated with a wide range of health benefits.
 Studies have shown that drinking coffee can reduce the risk of developing heart disease, type II diabetes, and dementia.
 It may also help you lose weight and burn more fat.